DanielGarciaMandillo/angular-java/README.md

     **Windows:**

-    - For Windows 64 bits platforms: having installed a Node 32 bits version instead 64 bits version as it indicated in the requirements.
+    - For Windows 64 bits platforms:

+        - having installed a Node 32 bits version instead 64 bits version as it indicated in the requirements.

-    - For Windows 64 bits platforms: having installed a JDK 32 bits version instead 64 bits version as it indicated in the requirements.
+        - having installed a JDK 32 bits version instead 64 bits version as it indicated in the requirements.
 If you have JDK 64 bits you can see LNK2001 error messages.

     - node-gyp npm module is required.